THE VITTORIA & DISTRICT FOUNDATION

 • feel really good about joining with more than 280 other members in an

-CAN BE A MEMBER OF THE VITTORIA & DISTRICT FOUNDATION?
+7. WHO CAN BE A MEMBER OF THE VITTORIA & DISTRICT FOUNDATION INC.?

 • support the goals and programmes of the foundation.